 Computed tomography (CT or CAT) scan.
 A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
 CT scans can also be used to guide a needle biopsy, in which a fine needle is inserted into the suspicious area and a sample of cells is gathered for microscopic examination.
-Sometimes, a contrast medium (a special dye) is injected into a patient's vein to provide better detail.
+A CT scan can also be used to measure the tumor’s size.
+Sometimes, a contrast medium (a special dye) is injected into a patient’s vein or given orally (by mouth) to provide better detail.

-In addition, the following tests may be used to diagnose ASPS:
+The following tests may also be used to diagnose ASPS: